chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

 Create an IAM role to give access of **s3** to **OpenSearch** instances.
 The role should already be assigned as the OpenSearch instance tries to communicate s3.

-The permissions can either be directly added to the user or can be added via **IAM Group**.
+The permissions can either be directly added to the user or added via **IAM Group**.

 Once done with the above steps, `.toml` file and patch the `.config`.
 In the file, modify the values listed below: